ODIM-Project/ODIM/README.md

 ------------------
 - Ensure that the Internet is available.
 If your system is behind a corporate proxy or firewall, set your proxy configuration.
 To know how to set proxy, see information provided at `https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-the-proxy-for-apt-for-ubuntu-18-04/`.

-- Ensure not to create `odimra` user during the installation of the VM.
+- Ensure not to create `odimra` user on the system where you want to deploy ODIMRA.

 **Procedure**
 --------------
 Perform the following steps on the system where you want to deploy ODIMRA:
 1. Download and install `Ubuntu 18.04 LTS`.
     >   **NOTE:**  Before installation, configure your system IP to access the data center network.
 2. Install `Ubuntu Make`.
+It is required to build ODIMRA services.
    To install `Ubuntu Make`, run the following command:
    ```
    $ sudo apt install make
    ```
 3. Install `Java 11`.
+It is required to create keystores for Kafka and Zookeeper services.
    To install `Java 11`, run the following command:
    ```
     $ sudo apt install openjdk-11-jre-headless -y